 what it took to be a woman in this life.

 The speaker in Dove's "Exit" is also a young woman, but instead of reporting in first person, as did the speaker in "Golden Oldie," this speaker muses to herself using "you" as the poetic "self."
 She remarks that she has registered to obtain a "visa," indicating likely intentions of traveling out of her country of residence.

 It is "[j]ust when hope withers, the visa is granted," she commences her musing.
-She senses that all of a sudden "[t]he door opens to a street like in the movies."
-That street while "clean of people, of cats" is her very own street.
+She suddenly senses that "[t]he door opens to a street like in the movies."
+That street, while "clean of people, of cats," is her very own street.